 (eventually Rainer picked this up, and wasn't very pleased)

-- A female viewer commented on how beautiful Barney's movie was.
-Barney was sitting next to her and thanked you.
+- A woman commented on how beautiful Barney's movie was.
+Barney was sitting next to her and thanked her.
 She was then disgusted by him.

 Barney: It didn't die.